 Almost 20 years ago, Bill Gates said he wasn’t worried about email spam because someone would figure out how to “add a postage stamp to email.”

-Gated has developed an innovative approach that uses a free filter to challenge unknown senders to make a charitable donation in order to reach a user’s inbox.
+Gated has developed an innovative email management tool that uses a free filter to challenge unknown senders to make a charitable donation in order to reach a user’s inbox.
 The donation varies based on each user and creates a true marginal cost for email, which forces senders to invest in targeting the right users and customizing content.
 This means that senders now have increased incentive to stop sending emails that people don’t open or interact with.

 With Gated, the days of irrelevant email are over.